Does your cylinder need a new piston, Bore job? Bring it by for a free measurement. I’ll show you what it needs and how we do it.

 We may be able to change your port timing while installing your new sleeve, saving you time & money.

-I started installing Cylinder Sleeve / Liners when I started the company back in 1971.
+We started installing Cylinder Sleeve / Liners when I started the company back in 1971.

 All of my castings were & are still poured at local foundries in the Portland area.